If you are worried that an adult may be harmed or neglected, you can contact the numbers below:

 Since October 2008, a new law has been introduced to ensure the support and protection of adults who may be at risk of harm and abuse.
 This page provides information about what is meant by harm, what should be done if there are concerns and what services are in place in Clackmannanshire.

-The Adult Care service has a statutory responsibility to support and protect adults who may be at risk of harm.
+The Adult Assessment and Care Management service has a statutory responsibility to support and protect adults who may be at risk of harm.

 Some adults may need protection if they are subject to: